 This lens could use all of the accessories of the Vitor 35 / 3.5 except the lens hood, which was in common with the Argon 28/4 lens.

 We have seen only one of the Fitor lenses, and it is in our collection, so it was perhaps either produced only in very small quantities, or even possibly as a prototype.
 In any case they are extremely rare.
 You can see a few photos of it below.
 No Nitor versions have been observed by us to date.
 Update: In 2021 we found a second Fitor lens SN-02828 which is now also in our collection.
-Our original Fitor lens was 02831, only 3 digits away, so there was most probably a very small number produced.
-Perhaps 5 or 10?
+Our original Fitor lens was 02831, only 3 digits away, so there was most probably a very small number produced, perhaps 4 or 5?

 Observing the serial numbers of a number of the later Vitor 35 / 2.8 lenses it is possible to hypothesize the manufacture of perhaps 2300 - 2500 pieces.
 The serial numbers of these lenses all start with the number 3.
 It should be noted that the latest Sogno cameras produced (starting from the 08500 serial number) were most often fitted this Vitor 35mm 2.8 lens as standard, thus the higher number were produced.
-Also because in later times the Sogno was also available "body only" and the price difference with Vitor 1: 3.5 was only 5,000 lire.
+Also because in later times the Sogno was also available "body only" and the price difference between the Vitor 2.8 and 3.5 was only 5,000 lire.

 The Ducati Sogno 35mm Vitor or Fitor Lenses are the rough equivalent of a 45mm lens on a 'normal' full sized camera.
 This makes it a great choice for everyday photographic work, a true 'normal' lens.